777arc/PySDR/content/doa.rst

 The core MUSIC equation is the following:

 .. math::
- \hat{\theta} = \mathrm{argmax}\left(\frac{1}{a^H V_n V^H_n a}\right)
+ \hat{\theta} = \mathrm{argmax}\left(\frac{1}{s^H V_n V^H_n s}\right)

 where :math:`V_n` is that list of noise sub-space eigenvectors we mentioned (a 2D matrix).
 It is found by first calculating the eigenvectors of :math:`R`, which is done simply by :code:`w, v = np.linalg.eig(R)` in Python, and then splitting up the vectors (:code:`w`) based on how many signals we think the array is receiving.
 There is a trick for estimating the number of signals that we'll talk about later, but it must be between 1 and :code:`Nr - 1`.
 I.e., if you are designing an array, when you are choosing the number of elements you must have one more than the number of anticipated signals.
-One thing to note about the equation above is :math:`V_n` does not depend on the array factor :math:`a`, so we can precalculate it before we start looping through theta.
+One thing to note about the equation above is :math:`V_n` does not depend on the steering vector :math:`s`, so we can precalculate it before we start looping through theta.
 The full MUSIC code is as follows:

 .. code-block:: python